Solid Brass Stair Rods

 CAT manufacture high-quality solid brass stair rods with a variety of finial designs.
-Rod Sizes include 10mm, 12.5mm, 16mm and 19mm diameter brass rod with 12.5mm being the most common.
-Brass finishes include polished brass, satin brass, antique brass & antique bronze.
-Silver stair rods include, chrome, satin chrome, nickel & satin nickel.
+Brass Stair Bar sizes include 10mm, 12.5mm, 16mm and 19mm diameter, with 12.5mm being the most common.
+Finishes include polished brass, satin brass, antique brass & antique bronze.
+Silver stair bars include, chrome, satin chrome, nickel & satin nickel.

 In the 18th Century Stair Rods appeared as a way of securing carpet or stair runners tightly to wooden staircases.
 The Stair Rod ran along the backside of the tread and was fixed on either side by two angles called stair rod eyes.
-The carpet could periodically be pulled down to reduce the wear from foot traffic especially on the corner of the steps.
-This process done professionally was designed to prolong the life of the carpet however could result in the carpet moving over time or shifting position suddenly.
+The carpet could regularly be pulled down to reduce the wear from foot traffic especially on the corner of the steps.
+This process done professionally was designed to increase the lifespan of the carpet however could result in the carpet moving over time or shifting position suddenly.

 Over the following decades this practice was phased out and fitted carpet became the standard.
-Today in the 21st Century stair rods have become a design feature in period properties and historic venues or decorative accents in innovative staircase design.
-Solid Brass Stair Rods and Antique Stair Rods are still popular in theatres and victorian properties where traditional design is sought-after.
-Nickel and Chrome Stair Rods are commonly used in contemporary properties with stair runners as a asthetic design feature.
+Today in the 21st Century they have become a design feature in period properties and historic venues or decorative accents in innovative staircase design.
+Solid Brass Stair bars and Antique Stair bars are still popular in theatres and victorian properties where traditional design is sought-after.
+Nickel and Chrome Stair Rods are commonly used in contemporary properties with stair runners as a aesthetic design feature.

 Measuring Stair Rods And Installation of Carpet Runners

-For stair rods with turned finials, measure the full width of the runner and add a minimum of 100mm for 10mm, 12.5mm and 16mm rods.
+For brass with turned finials, measure the full width of the runner and add a minimum of 100mm for 10mm, 12.5mm and 16mm rods.

-E.g. 2 - Stair Rods with large finials and triangular stair rods, carpet runner is 686mm (27”), overall rod size required tip to tip is 836mm minimum.
+E.g. 2 - With large finials and triangular stair rods, carpet runner is 686mm (27”), overall rod size required tip to tip is 836mm minimum.

-Fix eyes into the tread and riser directly alongside the edge of the carpet runner, leaving a gap of approximately 3mm (1/8”).
+Fix eyes into the tread and riser directly along the side of the carpet runner, leaving a gap of approximately 3mm (1/8”).
 For concrete stairs use rawl plugs for screw fixings.

 When fixing stair rod eyes to timber stairs, screw into tread and riser.
 Note, if the wood is particularly hard, it may be required to pilot drill before fixing with screws.